SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-15-spirit-of-complicated-people.md

 On the other hand: avoiding things that destroy my faith in human nature is a survival tactic for me, for many years now.
-That's why I don't have social media accounts: no Bookfacery, no Twittage, no Instagrammaton, no TackyTo k, no WhatsOpera&hellip; none of that.
+That's why I don't have social media accounts: no Bookfacery, no Twittage, no Instagrammaton, no TackyTonk, no WhatsOpera&hellip; none of that.
 I have very little patience with performative stupidity (unless done as satire and done well, by somebody like Monty Python).